Iribov/xiphium-documentation/blog/2025-01-31-Xiphium-W05-Update/index.md

 <!--truncate-->

 ## Experiment Treatment
-bugfix in Project/Sources/Forms/Scan_Dialog_Experiment3/ObjectMethods/oBtn_Create_Treatment_Summary***.
+bugfix in Form Scan_Dialog_Experiment3.
 Treatment summary records can now be created in the scanmenu.

 ## Delivery Note
 bugfix in ***DeN_Print_BoxLabel*** to comply with pagebreaks.